eclipse/poosl/docs/samples/org.eclipse.poosl.user-contributions/examples/JsonRPCExample/README.md

 ## How to run

 1) Go to the Python or Java directory and start a JSON-RPC server, following the instructions in the file README.md in that directory.
-2) Start the POOSL IDE and simulate `model.poosl` located in the POOSL directory.
+2) Start Eclipse POOSL and simulate `model.poosl` located in the POOSL directory.
 When you simulate this program, you will see that it prints the results of the RPC calls to the console.